AscendingPassage.com HOME PAGE.

 and glistens in the west, for it is now that magnificent hour which

-marks the end of the day's decline, and the still burning globe of the
+marks the end of the day's decline.
+The still burning globe of the

 sun, quite low down in the heaven, begins to light up on all sides the